Prices from £13.95

 Male pattern hair loss can be hereditary.
 This genetic condition leads to hormonal changes as we age, beginning with a receding hairline, shrinking hair follicles (known as miniaturisation), and thinning of hair around the temples.
 This usually progresses to full hair loss (alopecia totalis).

 It is believed that DHT causes hair follicles to shrink as men age, leading to androgenic alopecia.
-This theory is supported by the fact that anabolic steroids have been found to increase the presence of DHT, since hair loss has been widely attributed to men who have taken them.
+This theory is supported by the fact that anabolic steroids have been found to increase the presence of DHT since hair loss has been widely attributed to men who have taken them.

-Testosterone, the male sex hormone, is converted into dihydrotestosterone (DHT) by a an enzyme found in the hair follicles called 5-alpha-reductase.
+Testosterone, the male sex hormone, is converted into dihydrotestosterone (DHT) by an enzyme found in the hair follicles called 5-alpha-reductase.

 Other causes of hair loss include: